mandriva19/news-homepage/README.md

 Even this is fairly simple layout I still spent quite a lot of time building it. if I had 10% clue about grid before now I probably have 16 %.

 and I'm still awful at styling focus states.

+#deployment

+I wasn't able to properly deploy this project using Netlify CLI.
+For some reason the GitHub token was throwing errors during the deployment with terminal. i'm all new to this.
+So I created side branch for the project and manually uploaded "public" directory So I can put it in the Solution at FrontEndMentor live-url.